swaroopjcse/cv/sj-profile.md

 - *Indian Institute of Technology Bombay*, M.Tech. in Computer Science & Engineering \hfill 2010
 - *National Institute of Technology Karnataka, Surathkal*, B.E. in Computer Engineering \hfill 2005

-## Recent Publications
+## Select Publications

 1. P. D. Parthasarathy and **S. Joshi**.
 2024. *Teaching Digital Accessibility in Computing Education: Views of Educators in India*.
-In ACM Conference on International Computing Education Research V.1 (ICER'24 Vol. 1), August 13--15, 2024, Melbourne, VIC, Australia. (**Core A**; Accepted.)
+In ACM Conference on International Computing Education Research V.1 (ICER'24 Vol. 1), August 13--15, 2024, Melbourne, VIC, Australia. (**Core A**)
 2. P. D. Parthasarathy, I. Kapoor, **S. Joshi**, S. Thomas.
 2024. *Influence of Personality Traits on Plagiarism Through Collusion in Programming Assignments*.
-In ACM Conference on International Computing Education Research V.1 (ICER ’24 Vol. 1), August 13–15, 2024, Melbourne, VIC, Australia.
-ACM, New York, NY, USA. (**Core A**; Accepted.)
+In ACM Conference on International Computing Education Research V.1 (ICER ’24 Vol. 1), August 13--15, 2024, Melbourne, VIC, Australia.
+ACM, New York, NY, USA. (**Core A**)
 3. P. D. Parthasarathy and **S. Joshi**.
 2024. *Exploring the Need of Accessibility Education in the Software Industry: Insights from a Survey of Software Professionals in India*.
 In Proceedings of the 46th International Conference on Software Engineering: Software Engineering Education and Training (ICSE-SEET'24).
 April 14--20, 2024.
 Lisbon, Portugal. (**Core A\*** parallel track)
 4. P. D. Parthasarathy and **S. Joshi**.
 2024. *Teaching Digital Accessibility to Industry Professionals using the Community of Practice framework: An Experience Report*.
 In Proceedings of the 46th International Conference on Software Engineering: Software Engineering Education and Training (ICSE-SEET '24).
 April 17--20, 2024.
 Lisbon, Portugal. (**Core A\*** parallel track)
 5. D. J Bouvier, E. Lovellette, E. A. Santos, B. A. Becker, T. Crick, V. G. Dasigi, J. Forden, O. Glebova, **S. Joshi**, S. Kurkovsky, and S. Russell.
 2023. *Teaching Students To Use Programming Error Messages*.
 In Proceedings of the ACM Conference on Global Computing Education Vol 2 (CompEd 2023).
 Dec.
 7--9, 2023.
 Hyderabad, India.
 6. J. S. Bhatia, Parthasarathy P D, S. Tiwari, D. Nagpal, and **S. Joshi**.
 2023. *Integrating Accessibility in a Mobile App Development Course*.
-In Proceedings of the 54th ACM Technical Symposium on Computer Science Education V. 1 (SIGCSE 2023), March 15–18, 2023, Toronto, ON, Canada. (**Core A**)
+In Proceedings of the 54th ACM Technical Symposium on Computer Science Education V. 1 (SIGCSE 2023), March 15--18, 2023, Toronto, ON, Canada. (**Core A**)

 \newpage